MIROC-DOC/model_description/md_en/d-summ.md

-Also, in the first step of the calculation
-Calculate and memorize the dry mass $M_d$.
+In the first step of the calculation, the dry mass $M_d$ is calculated and stored.

 $$
   M_d^0 = \sum_{ijk} (1-q-l) p_S \Delta\lambda_i w_j \Delta\sigma_k
 $$

-At the end of the dynamics calculation, `MODULE:[MASFIX]`, The following procedure is used to make the correction.
+At the end of the calculation, `MODULE:[MASFIX]`, the following procedure is followed.

-First, we discuss the grid points with negative water vapor content, The water vapor is distributed from the grid points directly below, Remove the negative water vapor.
- If this is     $q_k < 0 $,
+First, negative water vapor is removed by dividing the water vapor from the grid points immediately below the grid points.
+Suppose that $q_k < 0 $ is used,

 $$
         q_k'      =  0          \\